hat20/Learning-CoreJAVA/README.md

 31) <b>ReadingDataFromFile.java</b> - a program to read a text file using Buffered Reader.
 32) <b>NestedClass.java</b> - a program implementing nested classes.
 33) <b>Company.java</b> - a program implementing nested classes (problem statement mentioned in the code).
+34) <b>InheritSuper.java and InheritBase.java</b> - Two classes showing simple inheritance and use of 'super'.

 <b>Tools required :</b>